Joseph M. Breitenbeck: Bishop of Grand Rapids

-On October 15, 1969, Breitenbeck was appointed the eighth Bishop of Grand Rapids.
-His installation took place on December 2 of that year.
+On October 15, 1969, Breitenbeck was appointed the eighth bishop of Grand Rapids.
+His installation took place on December 2, 1969.
 During his tenure in Grand Rapids, he distinguished himself as an advocate of progressive values, who vigorously implemented the reforms of the Second Vatican Council.
 In 1971 he expressed his support for the ordination of women and for ending clerical celibacy in order to address the priest shortage.
 He also encouraged the practice of communal confessions, and allowed divorced and remarried Catholics to receive the sacraments.
-Some parishes strongly resisted changing the language of the Mass from Latin to English; St. Isidore's Church even took Breitenbeck and the diocese to court over the issue.
+Some parishes strongly resisted changing the language of the mass from Latin to English; St. Isidore's Church even took Breitenbeck and the diocese to court over the issue.
 He also spoke out against nuclear warfare and in favor of a fair wage.

 In his 19 years as bishop, Breitenbeck oversaw the establishment of seven new parishes as well as the erection of the Dioceses of Gaylord and Kalamazoo from the Diocese of Grand Rapids.
 In the 1980s, he created policies and procedures for handling allegations of clerical sexual abuse; these rules remained in force until major revisions in the early 21st century.
-Having a sister with mental retardation led him to establish a ministry to help people with disabilities.
+Having a sister with developmental disabilities led him to establish a ministry to help people with disabilities.
 He also helped establish the Deposit & Loan Cooperative Investment Program, which allowed parishes to borrow money from diocesan funds at a lower interest rate, and supported the Michigan Catholic Conference's efforts to provide retirement benefits for priests and laity.
 He instituted regular changes and appointments of pastors and oversaw one of the renovations of the Cathedral of St. Andrew.

-Instead of living at the episcopal residence, Breitenbeck sold it and moved into a modest home in Grattan Township.
+Instead of living at the episcopal residence, Breitenbeck sold it and moved into a modest home in Grattan Township, Michigan.
 As a member of the United States Conference of Catholic Bishops, he served as chair of the Liaison Committee for Major Superiors of Women, member of the Committee for Latin America, and member of the Committee for Canonical Affairs.
 He also served as episcopal advisor for the National Catholic Laymen's Retreat Conference, treasurer of the Michigan Catholic Conference, and member of the board of directors of the American College at Louvain.
-Outside of ecclesiastical activities, he was active in the Old Newsboys, Rotary Club, United Way, Urban League, and Economic Club.
+Outside of ecclesiastical activities, he was active in the Old Newsboys, the Rotary Club, the United Way, the Urban League, and the Economic Club.

 Retirement and legacy

-Shortly before reaching the mandatory retirement age of 75, Breitenbeck resigned as Bishop of Grand Rapids on June 24, 1989.
-Serving for nearly 20 years, he was the second-longest serving bishop in the history of the diocese; the diocese's first bishop, Henry Richter served for 33 years between 1883 and 1916.
+Shortly before reaching the mandatory retirement age of 75, Breitenbeck resigned as bishop of Grand Rapids on June 24, 1989.
+Serving for nearly 20 years, he was the second-longest serving bishop in the history of the diocese.

 In 2002, having long-suffered from severe and chronic back pain, he moved to St. Ann's Home in Grand Rapids.
-He there died at age 90.
-He is buried at Resurrection Cemetery in Wyoming.
+He died there on March 12, 2005, at age 90.
+He is buried at Resurrection Cemetery in Wyoming, Michigan.